fattah247/Learning-Progress/README.md

 ## What to pay attention to? ##

-Some of the projects are not private but available from the course, and I added some changes and comments.
+Some of the projects are not personal projects but available from the course, and I added some changes and comments.
 I will include the author's name and course source in each project.
 Please mind the project creator.

 ## Contribution guidelines ##
 You could contact me on my LinkedIn or email to contribute or give some critiques, which I mentioned below.